 5. Keep track of who uses the database

 Never give access to your MySQL credentials.
 And in the case where you just can’t avoid it, log the use of credentials and the overall SQL activity.
 If unsolicited changes are made, you can detect the problem quicker.
-WordPress security tools including WordPress Toolkit can help you do this.
+WordPress security tools including WP Toolkit can help you do this.

 6. Use a website application firewall